 2. Three Operating Horizons

-The key here is not having an annual, quarterly, or weekly event, but rather a rolling time horizon of looking out to annual, quarterly, or bi-weekly goals.
+The key here is not having an annual, quarterly, or weekly event, but rather a rolling time horizon looking out to annual, quarterly, or bi-weekly goals.
 The details of the next level become fuzzier further into the future.

 This allows the organization to be responsive while still rowing in the same direction.